 The first step in assembling your skateboard is to choose the right components.
 This includes everything from the deck and trucks to the wheels and bearings.
 There are a few things to keep in mind when making your choices:

-- Deck: The deck is the most important part of your skateboard, so make sure to choose one that's the right size and shape for you.
+Deck: The deck is the most important part of your skateboard, so make sure to choose one that's the right size and shape for you.
 If you're not sure what size or shape you need, ask someone at your local skate shop for help.
+We compiled this guide to choosing a skateboard deck to make things easier.

-- Trucks: The trucks are what connect the wheels to the deck.
-They come in a variety of sizes, but most beginners will do fine with standard trucks.
+Trucks: The trucks are what connect the wheels to the deck.
+They come in a variety of sizes, but most beginners will do fine with standard skateboard trucks.
+Our general recommendation is Independent Trucks, but if you're on a budget we find the Litezpeed Price Point Trucks to be a pretty decent cheaper alternative.

-- Wheels: The wheels are what make your skateboard move.
+Wheels: The wheels are what make your skateboard move.
 They come in a variety of sizes, hardness, and colors.
-Again, if you're unsure about what to choose, ask someone at your local skate shop for help.
+Again, if you're unsure about what to choose, ask someone at your local skate shop for help or check out our guide to the best skateboard wheels.

 [What are the best places to ski?]

-1. Choose the right skateboard for you.
-The size and shape of your skateboard should be based on your height, weight, and skating style.
-If you are a beginner, it is best to choose a smaller board that is easy to maneuver.
+Choose the right skateboard for you.
+The size and shape of your skateboard should be based on your height, weight, and skating style as per the above recs.

 3. Put on your safety gear.
-Skateboarding can be dangerous, so it is important to wear the proper safety gear.
-This includes a helmet, elbow pads, and knee pads.
+Skateboarding can be dangerous, so it is a good idea to wear the proper safety gear.
+This includes a helmet, elbow pads, and knee pads, especially to begin with.
+You don't want head injuries full stop, so at very least take a leaf from Andy Anderson's book and wear ya helmet!
+Take a look at our top skateboard helmets.

 6. Lean your body weight to turn.
 To turn, lean your body weight in the direction you want to go.
 You can also use your front foot to control your speed and direction.